chooper/autodnsfailover/README.md

 * to arrange this script to be run automatically, and restarted automatically (it will exit when it fails to check itself correctly).

 Since our servers all have a Supervisor infrastructure, we manage the autodnsfailover daemon with a small supervisord.conf snippet, but you could also use e.g. start-stop-daemon or whatever you like.
 The script stays in foreground by default.

+# Safe guards

+If for some reason, the check logic itself is broken, you could end up in a situation where each peer removes the others, leaving you with zero server in the round robin.
+Doing proper synchronization and locking over DNS records is probably risky business.
+So, to avoid problems, autodnsfailover implements the following policy:

+* before checking other peers, it does a self-check, and if the self-check fails, it aborts;
+* peers are sorted before being checked, to make sure that the checks will happen in the same order on all hosts;
+* when a peer is found to be dead, it is removed, but the daemon will then start over the full loop: it will do a self-check before checking other hosts;
+* if there is only one record, it won't be removed.

+This is not 100% bullet-proof (there are scenarios where a bad timing could cause peers to remove each others) but it should at least prevent basic fsck-ups.

 # Interfaces